Izzy1647/cim/README.md

 - Keyboard typing sound modification 🆗

-- why picking the candidate
+- Choices on why picking the candidate

-- lead player back to literature afterawrds
+- Lead player back to literature afterawrds

 - Play recorded human audio for a better simulation??
 Articles about accent effect in interviews: